msaher/bufix.nvim/README.md

 # Introduction

 > This plugin is currently in the testing phase.
+Breaking changes might occur

 Jump through `:terminal`'s errors (or any other buffer).